redwoodjs/redwood/docs/docs/prerender.md

 # Prerender

-Prerendering is great for providing a faster expericne for your end users.
+Prerendering is great for providing a faster experience for your end users.
 Your pages will be rendered at build-time, saving your user's browser from having to do that job.

 We thought a lot about what the developer experience should be for route-based prerendering.
 The result is one of the smallest APIs imaginable!